 To offset a section to a new page, you can insert a page break at the beginning of a section.
 A section break is created like a hard page break, except it appears at the start of a section.

 - From the document outline, right-click a section name.

 - Select Properties to open the Section Properties panel.

 - In Section Properties, check Insert page break before section.

-If you hover over the dotted Page Break line within the document, you have the option to remove the section break.
+Hovering over the dotted Page Break line within the document allows you to remove the section break.

 Note: If two neighboring sections have different sized margins, a page break automatically appears between the sections and can’t be removed.